 Others have found great success incorporating this serum into their daily skincare routines, I’m just not one of them!
 I do however appreciate that there is an affordable option available out there.
 I do believe wholeheartedly in the main goal The Ordinary as a brand is trying to achieve and think they have encouraged thousands of people to take better care of their skin!

 Update!
 The Ordinary has launched a new product that I have been impatiently waiting months for!
 Marine Hyaluronics is a lightweight, faster-absorbing alternative to Hyaluronic Acid 2% serum!
 It is on its way to my house as I type.
 You know I will be trying it out, putting it to the test and sharing all my thoughts with y’all ASAP!!
+Read my initial thoughts in my Deciem Haul Post.
 It doesn’t actually contain Hyaluronic Acid, but it still attracts and holds water like HA to hydrate the skin.
 I suspect that this formulation will be perfect for those with oily, combo, or anyone who loves lightweight products!
 The formula for Marine Hyaluronics is actually really impressive for The Ordinary.
 Sophisticated.
 It contains amino acids which help to strengthen and repair the skin barrier, which are hard ingredients to find in a lightweight texture.
 The only other skincare product that I have tried personally to achieve this lightweight texture with amino acids is the new Drunk Elephant Protini Polypeptide Cream which I wrote about here.
 If you want to hear how my testing process with this new product (and others) from The Ordinary, come join me on Instagram!

 Full Ingredients List: Aqua (Water), Sodium Hyaluronate, Pentylene Glycol, Propanediol, Sodium Hyaluronate Crosspolymer, Panthenol, Ahnfeltia Concinna Extract, Glycerin, Trisodium Ethylenediamine Disuccinate, Citric Acid, Isoceteth-20, Ethoxydiglycol, Ethylhexylglycerin, Hexylene Glycol, 1,2-Hexanediol, Phenoxyethanol, Caprylyl Glycol.